ANKRD5: a key component of the axoneme required for sperm motility and male fertility

 Graphic Abstract

-Male infertility affects 8%-12% of men globally, with defects in sperm motility accounting for 40%-50% of these cases.
-The axoneme, serving as the sperm’s motor apparatus, features a 9+2 microtubule arrangement, with the nexin-dynein regulatory complex (N-DRC) providing essential structural support between outer microtubule doublets.
-Understanding the synergistic relationship between the N-DRC’s structure and its protein composition is crucial for advancing male reproductive biology.
-In this study, we identify the protein ANKRD5 as a component of the axoneme that can interact with N-DRC components, which is crucial for sperm motility.
-This discovery enhances our understanding of sperm motility mechanisms and suggests potential targets for male contraceptive development.
+Male infertility affects approximately 8%-12% of men globally, with defects in sperm motility accounting for over 80% of these cases.
+The axoneme, which functions as the motor apparatus of the sperm, adopts a canonical "9+2" microtubule arrangement, where the nexin-dynein regulatory complex (N-DRC) plays a critical role in providing structural support between adjacent outer microtubule doublets.
+Elucidating the interplay between the structural organization and protein composition of the N-DRC is essential for advancing the understanding of male reproductive biology.
+In this study, we identify ANKRD5 as a new component of N-DRC that is essential for maintaining normal sperm motility.
+These findings contribute to the molecular understanding of sperm motility and highlight ANKRD5 as a potential target for the development of novel male contraceptives.

 Related articles